Build a receiver

 ptrace.ScopeSpansSlice has a method named AppendEmpty() that adds a new ptrace.ScopeSpans to the array and return its reference.

-Let’s create a function to instantiate a ptrace.ScopeSpans representing for the ATM system’s instrumentation scope and its spans.
+Let’s create a function to instantiate a ptrace.ScopeSpans representing the ATM system’s instrumentation scope and its spans.
 Open the tailtracer/model.go file and add the following function:

 scopeSpans := resourceSpans.ScopeSpans().AppendEmpty()